 Q. We are in receipt of Continuity of Education Allowance (CEA) – how will this be affected if my soldier decides to go for redundancy?
 Click here to show answer

 Answer: If child is within two years of taking public examination, CEA will continue to be paid up to the end of the academic term in which the child takes the examination i.e. GCSEs or A levels.
 This is providing that the claimant remains eligible in all respects at the time of leaving the Army.
 If they have impaired their eligibility in any way they may be barred from claiming.
 This is dealt with on a case by case basis by the CEA Governance Team.
 For those children outside the public examination phase, CEA payment will cease at the end of the term that contains the last working day or if the last working day is in a main holiday, entitlement ceases at the end of the previous term.
-Therefore those that are finishing in Dec 2013 can leave their children (if not doing public examination course) in their boarding school until the end of the Winter Term 2013 and those leaving in June 2014 will lose their entitlement at the end of the Summer Term 2014.
-For those doing a public examination course this should be completed by summer 2015.
+Therefore those that are finishing in Dec 2014 can leave their children (if not doing public examination course) in their boarding school until the end of the Winter Term 2014 and those leaving in June 2015 will lose their entitlement at the end of the Summer Term 2015.
+For those in a public examination phase this should be completed by summer 2016.

 Q. Will children at crucial key exam stage be allowed to remain in SCE schools, therefore remaining in SFA until exams are completed?
 Click here to show answer

-Answer: As some schools in BFG are closing down this can be an added complication but JSP 342 chapter 5 allows a child to remain in an SCE school if they have completed two terms of a public exam course and if the head teacher confirms that they have a reasonable chance of success.
-Help for retention of quarters on educational grounds in BFG can be sought from the CEAS parent support officer by emailing email@example.com.
+Answer: As some schools in BFG are closing down this can be an added complication but JSP 342 chapter 5 allows a child to remain in an SCE school if they have started the second term of a one year recognised course or the third term of a two year course.
+The head teacher must confirm that they have a reasonable chance of success.
+Help for retention of quarters on educational grounds in BFG can be sought from the CEAS parent support officer by emailing firstname.lastname@example.org.
 Other areas of the world may mean it is more difficult depending on the local forces agreement.
 The Children’s Education Advisory Service (CEAS) is an integral part of The Directorate Children and Young People (DCYP), which is the focal point within the Ministry of Defence for all matters relating to Service children and young people.

 For further details please contact our our AFF Education and Childcare Specialist, Lucy Scott on 0752 749 2869, or email email@example.com.---------------------------------------------------------------------------------------------------------------------------------